The second draft of Post Traumatic Stress is DONE!

 Peter’s eyes popped out of his head.

-As they pulled out toward the end, Peter caught a glimpse of headlights rising over a ridge and whipped hard back into his own lane. he knocked his head on the window and let out a groan.
-He made a mental note to bring his motorcycle helmet next time he let Michael drive him anywhere.
-On second thought, he was pretty sure he wouldn’t let Michael drive again.
-Ever.
+As they pulled out toward the end, Michael caught a glimpse of headlights rising over a ridge and whipped hard back into his own lane.
+Peter knocked his head on the window and let out a groan.

-“As far as I know, he’s your typical non-religious, rich son of a rich oilman.”
+“As far as I know, he’s your typical non-religious, rich son of an oilman.”

 “No, there was no rain last time,” Michael answered the original question in his calm voice.
 “And definitely no Islamic terrorists.”